why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/power.md

             ```
             Then close the admin prompt and reboot.

-*   Hibernation will not work if you use a swap _file_ in your root partition instead of a separate swap partition.
+*   Hibernation should but might not work if you use a swap _file_ in your root partition instead of a separate swap partition.

 *   Hibernation will not work if you use the `ZRAM` tool to swap into compressed RAM disks.